The Theory of ramification: The index of ramification

-\begin{remark} Theorem \ref{magnification} roughly speaking tells us that the image of a body in a miror of somewhat large size could be magnified to cover the size of a certain smaller mirror. \end{remark}
+\begin{remark} Theorem \ref{magnification}, roughly speaking, suggests that the image of a body in a mirror of somewhat large size could be magnified to cover the size of a certain smaller mirror. \end{remark}

-\section{\textbf{The circle of ramification}}
+\section{The circle of ramification}

-In this section we launch the notion of the circle of ramification in a given modulus.
-We launch in a more formal way the following terminology:
+In this section, we launch the notion of the circle of ramification in a given modulus.
+We formally launch the following language: